lcx0329/Disagreement-Generation-for-Compressed-Neural-Networks/README.md

 ## Additional Experiments
-Apart from the content of the research paper report, we conducted three additional experiments to validate the performance of multiple models on the ImageNet dataset.
-Due to time and computational resource constraints, we used pre-trained models provided by the official website.
-Specifically, we used the following models:

-1. **ResNet50** and its corresponding quantized model: [PyTorch Vision - ResNet50](https://pytorch.org/vision/stable/models.html?highlight=pretrain)
-2. **Inception** and its corresponding quantized model: [PyTorch Vision - Inception](https://pytorch.org/vision/stable/models.html?highlight=pretrain)
-3. **ResNeXt-101** and its corresponding quantized model: [PyTorch Vision - ResNeXt-101](https://pytorch.org/vision/stable/models.html?highlight=pretrain)

-**Comparing Original and Generated Images on ImageNet**:
+Besides the content of the research papers, we also compared the original images and generated images on ImageNet:

 ![Alt text](df_resnext101.png)